Accounting & Finance (ACCA route)

 Course starting dates

-The MSc in Accounting & Finance (ACCA Route) offers both full time and part time opportunities to study towards a Master’s degree and, at the same time, prepare you for the ACCA’s professional exams.
+The MSc in Accounting & Finance (ACCA Route) build upon your first business / accounting related degree and offers both full time and part time opportunities to study towards a Master’s degree and, at the same time, prepare you for the ACCA’s professional exams.

-ACCA (the Association of Chartered Certified Accountants) is one of the world’s leading professional accounting bodies.
+ACCA is one of the world’s leading professional accounting bodies.
 ACCA has more than 200,000 fully qualified members and 486,000 students in 180 countries worldwide.

 We welcome Scottish, UK and international students and consider all applicants on an individual basis.